- Accessing Skype for Business

 red telephone button to leave the meeting.

-You can schedule a meeting by right-clicking a
+Via the Skype for Business app, you can schedule a meeting by right-clicking a

 group from your list of contacts

-You can also use your Outlook calendar to set up one-off or a series of Skype for Business meetings.
+Or, use your Outlook calendar to set up one-off or a series of Skype for Business meetings.
 Open Outlook and navigate to your calendar.
 Click

 New Skype Meeting.